How To Store Cigars | Tips for Proper Storage

 Place the tablespoon of salt within the bottle cap.
 Slowly add distilled water to the salt while stirring with the coffee stirrer.
 You want to add just enough water to moisten the salt so that it becomes a thick paste.
 Do not add enough water to dissolve the salt!

 Place the bottle cap with salt gently into your wide-mouth jar then add your hygrometer.
-Make certain that the sensor is exposed and not being blocked by the sides of the jar.
+Make certain that the sensor is exposed and not blocked by the sides of the jar.

 Seal the jar – this test will not work if there are any leaks.
 Then put the jar in a place out of direct sunlight and with a stable temperature.